mottaquikarim/PYTH2/src/Topics/basic_data_types.md

 float_to_boolean = bool(0.0) # False, <class 'bool'>
 string_to_boolean = bool('') # False, <class 'bool'>
 ```

-Notice that the **ONLY** way a string converted into a boolean will be False is if it's empty.
-Spaces count as characters even though they wouldn't display anything if printed.

-**Pro Tip**: You can use the `.strip()` function to remove trailing spaces from strings.

 ## Simple Integer, Float, & String Operators